 You may ask, Garrick what works best for wet shaving?

 I’m sorry to say that the answer to that question will depend on your preference which we’ll be looking at below.

-If your preference is using a shaving soap then I’m afraid that a scuttle or mugs as these don’t have enough depth and width to accommodate such.
+If your preference is using shaving soap, then I’m afraid that a scuttle or mugs as these don’t have enough depth and width to accommodate such.
 But there are always exceptions.